MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-app-management.md

 ## Prepare the Win32 app content for upload

-Use the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730) to pre-process Windows Classic (Win32) apps.
+Before you can add a Win32 app to Microsoft Intune, you must prepare the app using the Microsoft Win32 Content Prep Tool.
+You use the Microsoft Win32 Content Prep Tool pre-process Windows Classic (Win32) apps.
 The tool converts application installation files into the *.intunewin* format.
 For more information and steps, see [Prepare Win32 app content for upload](apps-win32-prepare.md).

 ## Add, assign, and monitor a Win32 app

-After you have [prepared a Win32 app to be upload to Intune](apps-win32-prepare.md) using the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730), you can add the app to Intune.
+After you have [prepared a Win32 app to be upload to Intune](apps-win32-prepare.md) using the Microsoft Win32 Content Prep Tool, you can add the app to Intune.
 For more information and steps, see [Add, assign, and monitor a Win32 app in Microsoft Intune](apps-win32-add.md).

 ## Delivery Optimization